Libraries of Mechanical Parts

 The parts are created according to the following standards:

-All parts have predefined default names and attributes.
+All parts except flanges and beams have defined their names and attributes.
 The names indicate the part definition and basic dimensions according to the chosen standard.
+These data are used in BOM creation.
+Flanges and beams are intended for further modification, in contrast to screws, nuts, bearings and others.

 Select the standard and the type of part (screw, washer, etc.) from the Parts menu.
 The icon menu appears from which you can select a specific part, such as a hex bolt.
 To define the dimensions, you can select: